arcus/Arcus_Labs_Orientation/clinical_data_in_arcus.md

 <div class = "learn-more">
 <b style="color: rgb(var(--color-highlight));">Learning connection</b><br>

-For more information about this topic see out [database normalization module](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_modules/main/database_normalization/database_normalization.md#1).
+For more information about this topic see our [database normalization module](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_modules/main/database_normalization/database_normalization.md#1).

 </div>

 ## Exploring the ADR

-The ADR currently contains more than 50 tables, but it continues to grow.
-It represents a "greatest hits" selection of the most commonly requested data.
+The ADR currently contains more than 50 tables, and it continues to grow.
+It represents a "greatest hits" selection of the most commonly requested data for research.
 There are identified and de-identified versions available, depending on your research needs.

 You can read more about the ADR and look at some of the metadata about the tables in the ADR in the [CHOP Data Catalog](https://chop.alationcloud.com/data/23/).